Combined tilings and separated set-systems: Introduction

 Note that (ii) generalizes (i) since $\Dscr(\omega)=\Dscr({\ident,\omega})$, where $\ident$ is the identical permutation ($\ident(i)=i$).
 The domain $\Delta_n^{m',m}$ in~(iii) generalizes the Boolean hyper-simplex, or \emph{discrete Grassmannian}, $\Delta_n^m:=\Delta_n^{m,m}$.
 The domains in cases (i) and (ii) turn out to be s-pure as well, and the w- and s-ranks are equal; see~\cite{DKK2}.
 (Note that in general a domain $\Dscr$ may be w-pure but not s-pure (e.g. for $\Dscr=\Delta_5^2$), and vice versa; also when both w- and s-ranks exist, they may be different.)
 Using simple observations from~\cite{LZ}, one can reduce case (iii) to $2^{[n]}$ as well.
 In its turn, the proof of w-purity for $2^{[n]}$ given in~\cite{DKK2} is direct and essentially relies on a mini-theory of \emph{generalized tilings} developed in~\cite{DKK1}.

-Oh, Postnikov, and Speyer~\cite{OPS} gave another proof for $\Delta_n^m$, using a machinery of \emph{plabic graphs} and \emph{alternating strand diagrams} elaborated in~\cite{Post}.
+Oh et al.~\cite{OPS} gave another proof for $\Delta_n^m$ using \emph{plabic tilings} (and relying on a machinery of \emph{plabic graphs} elaborated in~\cite{Post}).
 Moreover, \cite{OPS} established the w-purity for certain domains $\Dscr\subseteq\Delta_n^m$ related to so-called \emph{Grassmann necklaces}.
 They also explained that the w-purity of such necklace domains implies the w-purity for the $\omega$-chamber domain $\Dscr(\omega)$ with any permutation $\omega$ (however, it is not clear whether the w-purity of $\Dscr(\omega',\omega)$ can be obtained directly from results in~\cite{OPS}).

-The purpose of this paper is twofold: to extend the above mentioned w-purity results by demonstrating wider classes of domains whose w-purity follows from the w-purity of $2^{[n]}$, and to describe a novel geometric-combinatorial representation of maximal w-collections in $2^{[n]}$ (which is essentially used to carry out the first task, but is interesting by its own right and can find other important applications).
+The purpose of this paper is twofold: to extend the above mentioned w-purity results by demonstrating wider classes of domains whose w-purity follows from the w-purity of $2^{[n]}$, and to describe a novel geometric--combinatorial representation of maximal w-collections in $2^{[n]}$ (which is essentially used to carry out the first task, but also is interesting by its own right and can find other important applications).

 More precisely, in the half-plane $\Rset\times\Rset_{\ge 0}$ we fix $n$ generic vectors $\xi_1,\ldots,\xi_n$ having equal norms and ordered as indicated around the origin.
-Under the linear projection $\Rset^{[n]}\to \Rset^2$ mapping $i$-th orth to $\xi_i$, the image of the solid cube $conv(2^{[n]})$ is a \emph{zonogon} $Z$ (a central symmetric $2n$-gone), and we naturally identify each subset $X\subseteq [n]$ with the point $\sum(\xi_i\colon i\in X)$ of $Z$.
-A well-known fact is that the maximal s-collections in $2^{[n]}$ one-to-one correspond to the vertex sets of \emph{rhombus tilings} on $Z$, i.e. planar subdivisions of $Z$ into rhombi with the same side lengths (cf.~\cite{LZ} where the correspondence is described in dual terms of pseudo-line arrangements).
+Under the linear projection $\Rset^{[n]}\to \Rset^2$ mapping $i$th orth to $\xi_i$, the image of the solid cube $conv(2^{[n]})$ is a \emph{zonogon} $Z$ (a central symmetric $2n$-gone), and we naturally identify each subset $X\subseteq [n]$ with the point $\sum(\xi_i\colon i\in X)$ of $Z$.
+A well-known fact is that the maximal s-collections in $2^{[n]}$ one-to-one correspond to the vertex sets of \emph{rhombus tilings} on $Z$, i.e., planar subdivisions of $Z$ into rhombi with the same side lengths (cf.~\cite{LZ} where the correspondence is described in dual terms of pseudo-line arrangements).
 In case of w-collections, the construction given in~\cite{DKK1} is more sophisticated: each maximal w-collection one-to-one corresponds to a \emph{generalized tiling} (briefly, \emph{g-tiling}), which is viewed as a certain covering of $Z$ by rhombi which may overlap.
 So a g-tiling need not be fully planar; also the maximal w-collection corresponding to the tiling is represented by a certain subset of its vertices, but not necessarily the whole vertex set.